 KABUL, Afghanistan (AP) _ A mortar shell slammed into a school east of Kabul on Thursday, killing one child and injuring about 30, a government spokesman said.

 Officials blamed the incident on Taliban and al-Qaida renegades, although the area is controlled by a warlord who broke months ago from the former ruling militia.

-He said Taliban and al-Qaida renegades ``want to sabotage the security and stability of this government of Hamid Karzai,″ Azimi said.
+Azimi acknowledged he had no evidence linking the attack to Taliban or al-Qaida forces but said the groups ``want to sabotage the security and stability of this government of Hamid Karzai.″

 Later, he fought with the Taliban but joined the northern alliance when they took control of Kabul in November.

 The Sarobi area was site of an incident Nov.
 19 in which four international journalists were stopped by armed men along the road, robbed and murdered.